-Each of these articles are available in full in downloadable pdf format by clicking on the date of the article or by clicking on the graphic shown.
+Each of these articles are available in full in pdf format.
+To download, click on the date of the article or on the graphic shown.

 An item recently acquired by ISJP member Pierre Tissort van Patot is intriguing, as it has an example of both a previously unreported "Missent To" marking and a previously unreported instance of a cancel used for "administrative purposes", but supplementing lists published by Mr. Swenson shortly before his death.
 The item in question is shown on the right and the full details can be discovered by clicking here.